 Emergency Preparedness and Response Funding Requests

-Emergency preparedness and response funding requests must be based on local and response roles of services, regional needs, and needs identified by threat vulnerability analysis.
+Emergency preparedness and response funding requests must be based on local and response roles of services, regional needs and needs identified by threat vulnerability analysis.
 Purchases must be coordinated with county emergency, fire service, HAZMAT and hospital organizations in the applicant's service area to assure interoperability and to prevent duplication.
-Funding requests related to response to terrorism and emergency preparedness must have a clear connection to the regional EMS catastrophic plan and the regional EMS development plan.
-Priority will be given to fund the ambulance services in each region that have committed to participating in the EMS surge capability project and respond to requests for EMS, both interstate and intrastate, as identified in the State and regional catastrophic casualty care plans.
+Funding requests relating to response to terrorism and emergency preparedness must have a clear connection to the regional EMS catastrophic plan and the regional EMS development plan.
+Priority will be given to fund the ambulance services in each region that have committed to respond to requests for EMS services, both interstate and intrastate, as identified in the State and regional catastrophic casualty care plans.

 Purchases by providers of EMS are not limited to equipment.
-If an EMS provider requests EMSOF moneys to purchase equipment, the Eligible Provider Equipment List identifies equipment for which EMSOF funds will be made available to purchase.
+This has been a point of misunderstanding in past years.
+If an EMS provider requests EMSOF moneys to purchase equipment, the eligible provider equipment list (list) identifies equipment for which EMSOF funds will be made available to purchase.
 This chart identifies the types of providers of EMS eligible for equipment purchases supported by EMSOF funding and the maximum allowable cost upon which the EMSOF contribution will be calculated.

 Eligible Provider Equipment List